Letter of Administration Lawyers Sydney NSW

 Overseas Relatives

-Acting on behalf of overseas next of kin by appointing a local representative to manage the Letters of Administration application in NSW.
+We act for overseas next of kin by appointing a local representative to manage the application.

 1